The Lace Up Bodice

 With right sides together, pin seams down and stitch at a 1cm seam allowance.

-4. Seams
+4. SEAMS

 At this point, you should have two fronts and one back, each with its respective seams sewn.